MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/unity/live-add-stats-and-leaderboards-in-unity.md

 The Xbox Live Unity plugin provides a sample leaderboard prefab that you can use to understand how to implement leaderboards in your game.

-For more information about leaderboards, see [Title-managed Leaderboards how-to's](../how-to/live-leaderboards-tm-howto.md).
+For more information about leaderboards, see [Title-managed Leaderboards example code](../how-to/live-leaderboards-tm-howto.md).

 ## Using the leaderboard prefabs